davidjo11/Project_DotNET/README.md

 README.MD

-Tings to do when you clone or pull the repo:
+Things to do when you clone or pull the repo:

 Create local database:
 - Double-click on properties, in "Package/Publication SQL" activate the page, create a connection called NewCo and check the box right under "informations about the source database" (Infos sur la bdd source).